How to Start Your Psychology Private Practice: A Checklist

 Starting Your Psychology Private Practice

-If you’re already familiar with the licensure and qualifications necessary to practice as a psychologist, but you’re wondering how to go about starting your own private practice, you can jump in here.
+If you’re already familiar with the licensure and qualifications necessary to practice as a psychologist but you’re wondering how to start your own private practice, you can jump in here.

 Let’s start with a simple checklist.